 On this day, the Dividend is adjusted in the Stock price of the company.
 Ex Dividend date is one working day prior to Record date.
 If you buy shares on Ex dividend shares you will not receive dividends.

 This is the date to RECORD the Eligible shareholders who will receive dividends.
 If you have bought the stock on Record date, you will NOT Receive Dividend since it is not in your Demat account.
 It takes T+2 days for the bought shares to be credited to your Demat account.
 However, if you sell shares on Record date, you will still receive Dividends.

 There should be a minimum gap of 5 clear working days between the Declaration date and Record date.

 Payment Date/Issue Date

-Once the shareholders are recorded, the dividend is paid out to the shareholders within 30 days of its approval.
+Once the shareholders are recorded, the dividend is paid out to the shareholders after its approval.
 Eligible shareholders will receive the Dividend amount directly in their bank account before the Payment date.

 How much tax I have to pay on Dividends income?

 Investors have to pay tax on income through dividends as per their tax slab rate.
 So if you are in the 10% tax slab rate, you need to pay 10% tax on your dividends received.

 Dividends form an important form of any investors analysis.
 Dividends are proof of the company being profitable and bringing value to investors.
 So whether to invest in a company paying dividends remains to be seen.
 Are you going to buy a dividend company share?.